brettmariani923/Tetris/README.md

  10   . . . . . . . . . . .

- In the above example, lets assume we are using the t. shaped piece.
- (0,0), (-1,0), (1,0), (0,1)
+ In the above example, lets assume we are using the t. shaped piece (0,0), (-1,0), (1,0), (0,1)

  P = static (int x, int y) positionOfPiece; the P value represents the point expressed in the tupple (5,0).
 This is the starting point that will be the basis from whichc we define the center of our tetromino going forward,